This document describes the recommended way of implementing the user experience of setting up and making use of Anastasis account recovery.

 After creating a unique identifier, the user can chose one or more Authentication Methods supported by Anastasis.

-Ideally when selecting a method, the user is already asked to provide the information required for the recovery with that method.
+When selecting a method, the user is already asked to provide the information required for the recovery with that method.
 For example, a photo of themselves, their phone number or mailing address.

 The user should be able to change the proposed default selection and add more than one provider to each chosen method.